 Yasmine Mekallach

-Yasmine Mekallach is an associate in Gowling WLG's Montreal office as is a member of the firm's Business Law Group and Blockchain & Smart Contracts Group.
+Yasmine Mekallach is an associate in Gowling WLG's Montreal office and is a member of the firm’s Cybersecurity and Privacy Group, Blockchain & Smart Contracts Group and Financial Services Regulation Group.

-She focuses her practice on corporate M&A in addition to providing advice on complex cryptocurrency and blockchain matters, including those involving decentralized finance (DeFi), token and NFT offerings and crypto-asset trading platforms.
-She assists a variety of companies in respect of financial regulatory questions in Canada, including the requirements to register as broker-dealers, investment advisers, investment companies, securities exchanges and money service businesses.
+In the area of securities, Yasmine assists a variety of companies with their financial regulatory questions in Canada, including the requirements to register as broker-dealers, investment advisers, investment companies, securities exchanges and money service businesses.

 She is fluent in both English and French.